stanford-cs348k/camera_asst/README.md

 You have the option of implementing this assignment either in ordinary C++ or in Halide <https://github.com/halide/Halide>, a C++ embedded DSL for image processing and machine learning.
 We have provided stubs of the pipeline for both vanilla C++ and Halide.

-To use Halide you will need to install the Halide code base from the link <https://github.com/halide/Halide>.
+To use Halide you will need to build and install it from the link <https://github.com/halide/Halide>.
 Once this is done set the environment variable `USE_HALIDE=1` and set environment variable `HALIDE_PATH` to point to the Halide source code directory on your machine.

 __Running the starter code:__